-In 2019, we have achieved our target of screening all new customers for their profiles and repayment ability.
-There were 16 new referral agents this year which were all screened before we engaged them.
-We will continue the good practice, to maintain 100% screening for new customers and agents in the following year.
+In 2020, all new referral agents were screened for their responsible practices before we engaged them.
+All new customers were also screened for their profiles and repayment ability.
+We have achieved our targets and will continue the good practice, to maintain 100% screening for new customers and agents in the following year.

+Customer Experience

-Customer Experience [GRI 103-1, GRI 103-2, GRI 103-3]
+[GRI 103-1, GRI 103-2, GRI 103-3]